-WEEE REGULATIONS

-Dispose of this product at the end of its working life in compliance with the EU Directive on Waste Electrical and Electronic Equipment (WEEE).
-When the product is no longer required, it must be disposed of in an environmentally protective way.
-Contact your local solid waste authority for recycling information.

 Note: It is our policy to continually improve products and as such we reserve the right to alter data, specifications and component parts without prior notice.
+Please note that other versions of this product are available.
+If you require documentation for alternative versions, please email or call our technical team on technical@sealey.co.uk or 01284 757505.
 Important: No Liability is accepted for incorrect use of this product.
 Warranty: Guarantee is 12 months from purchase date, proof of which is required for any claim.

 Sealey Group, Kempson Way, Suffolk Business Park, Bury St Edmunds, Suffolk.
-IP32 7AR

-1 01284 757500 01284 703534 sales@sealey.co.uk www.sealey.co.uk
+IP32 7AR 01284 757500 01284 703534 🖗 sales@sealey.co.uk